Terms & Conditions

 If there is any conflict between the Engagement Letter and these Terms, the Engagement Letter will prevail to the extent of any inconsistency.

-The responsibility for the accuracy and completeness of the particulars and information provided by you rests with you.
-Any advice given to you is only an opinion based on our knowledge of the particular circumstances, as communicated and represented by you.
-You must comply with your obligations under self-assessment to keep full and proper records to facilitate the preparation of accurate tax returns.
+The responsibility for the accuracy and completeness of the particulars and information provided by the client rests with the client.
+Any advice given to the client is only an opinion based on our knowledge of the client’s particular circumstances.
+The client must comply with its obligations under self-assessment to keep full and proper records to facilitate the preparation of accurate tax returns.

 If you have any concerns about our costs or Services, please raise this with the person responsible for our engagement with you, who is identified in our Engagement Letter.